 This carpet is made from hand-spun sheep wool yarn.
 It is woven in the traditional Changthang style, on a portable backstrap loom characteristic for the nomadic communities.
 It is a unique piece.
 This type of carpet is called "Tsug Den" and traditionally used as a mattress to sleep and to sit on.
 The weft is looped around a metal stick and then cut with a blade.
 It has a soft, yet solid feeling of a carpet, just like a mattress.
 Instead of using only 3 panels as the usual tsug den, this particular one is a rather unconventional tsug den - it was created in a bigger size in order to match the "lifeline" - the design on the carpet.
 Also, the design is abstract and new - it has been a challenge to our weavers.
 The carpet consists of 5 panels, each around 30 cms wide.
 They are stitched together by hand at the back with a cotton yarn.
 It is spun and woven by our team of settled nomads close to the city of Leh.

-This is a sample piece from our first production in 2017.
 Additional information about the weaving and the tradition here.

 made from sheep wool from Changthang, Ladakh

 Size: 150cm x 225 cm at its longest panels

 spinning: 7 days by team of 6 spinners

 weaving: 15 days by 1 weaver